switchboard-xyz/solana-simple-randomness-example/README.md

 We'll be working backwards a bit.
 Switchboard Functions allow you to **_"callback"_** into your program with some arbitrary instruction.
 This means within your function you can make network calls to off-chain resources and determine which instruction on your program to respond with.

-In this example when a user makes a guess, we will trigger a Switchboard Function with our PROGRAM_ID, MIN_GUESS, MAX_GUESS, and the requesters USER_KEY.
-With this information we can generate randomness within the enclave and determine the result based on the users guess.
+In this example when a user makes a guess, we will trigger a Switchboard Function with our PROGRAM_ID, MIN_RESULT, MAX_RESULT, and the requesters USER_KEY.
+With this information we can generate randomness within the enclave and determine the result.

 In both examples we will use the same `settle` instruction so we can re-use the same function for both contracts (because we pass PROGRAM_ID as a param when we create our requests).
-The code below shows the anchor logic within each program for defining the `settle` instruction and the accounts context, along with the Switchboard Function logic to generate a u32 result between [MIN_GUESS, MAX_GUESS] and call the `settle` function in our program.
+The code below shows the anchor logic within each program for defining the `settle` instruction, along with the Switchboard Function logic to generate a u32 result between [MIN_RESULT, MAX_RESULT] and build a partially signed transaction with our settle instruction.

+Switchboard oracles will read the emitted partially signed transaction, verify the code was executed within a Trusted Execution Environment (TEE), and relay the transaction on-chain.
+Switchboard oracles read a generated "quote" from the codes runtime when you emit the partially signed transaction from your container.
+This code is unique to the generated executable and relevant OS files - any time you change the code or a dependency, your quote will change and you will need to update your Switchboard Function config.
+These quotes are known as `MrEnclaves` and represent a fingerprint of the code and the runtime.
+Within your Switchboard Function you define a whitelist of MrEnclaves that are allowed to perform some action on your contracts behalf. \*\*!!
+Make sure you validate the Switchboard accounts, as seen below with:\*\* `switchboard_request.validate_signer()`

 ```rust
 ///////////////////////////